nek4life/intellij-demandware/README.md

  * File upload console logging to verify file was modified or created successfully.
  * Auto completion for ISML tags, attributes, and known valid attribute values.
  * Live template shortcuts for ISML tags.
+ * New DS and ISML file actions
+ * Remote cartridge cleaning

 ### Requirements
 This plugin requires Java JDK8 to work correctly.
 This means that you will need to download